mivuzu/rv32i-v1/README.md

 Data is stored in the order it was received, i.e `0x67803` would be the first byte received.
 The CPU may overwrite the received counter, for example if it doesn't care about the stored data it may write 0 to it and received data will start to be overwritten.

 The UART interface is 115200 baud, the code for it is not present on this codebase, if you notice the directory specified for it in the Makefile is a link.
-I don't think it's relevant for this project however the final bitstream of the project on the `obj/` directory does contain it of course.
+I don't think it's relevant for this project, however the final bitstream of the project on the `obj/` directory does contain it of course.